 where d means the distance between two eyes and e represents the error.
 The smaller error means higher accuracy.
-Figure 14 shows some example images of the eye center localization results.
-The detail accuracy of the proposed method is shown in Figure 15.
+Figure 15 shows some example images of the eye center localization results.
+The detail accuracy of the proposed method is shown in Figure 16.
 We also compare our method with state of the art methods in Table 1.
+More detail of the theory and performance of the proposed method can be found in [18].